Tech-Chess/tech-chess.github.io/_posts/2016-09-07-First-Meeting.md

 ### Director of Strategy

 Oz is a second-year MBA at the Sloan School of Management.
-ALong with Amir, his love of chess has carried over to America from Israel.
+His brand is so strong, he needs no last name.
+Along with Amir, his love of chess has carried over to America from Israel.